rmsrosa/nbbinder/README.md

 ### Notebook collection

-The following collection of indexed notebooks is included in the folder `nb_alice` in the `tests` directory:
+The following collection of indexed notebooks is built in the folder `tests/nb_builds/nb_alice`:

 ```text
 00.00-Alice's_Adventures_in_Wonderland.ipynb